Start Federal and Iowa State Tax Returns

 If you need to make a tax payment to meet the 90% requirement, you may arrange payment from your bank account through the Iowa Income Tax Payment application, pay by credit card online, or pay by telephone using the IA 1040V payment voucher form.

-Complete and submit Form IA 1040V (if you owe taxes)
+Complete Form IA 1040V (if you owe taxes)

 Important Reminder!
 If you need an extension to efile your Iowa state tax return, then you may also need to efile a federal tax extension as well.